 GCMP is based on the GCM of the AES encryption algorithm.
 GCM combines Galois/Counter Mode for data confidentiality and GMAC for authentication and integrity.
 GCM protects the integrity of both the MPDU Data field and selected portions of the MPDU header.

 The AES algorithm is defined in FIPS PUB 197-2001.
-All AES processing used within GCMP uses AES with a 128-bit key and a 128-bit block size.
+AES processing used within GCMP uses AES with a 128-bit key (GCMP-128) or a 256-bit key (GCMP-256).

 Instruct the editor to modify section 11.6.1.2 as indicated: